AdobeDocs/campaign-standard.en/help/sending/using/understanding-delivery-failures.md

 If a message fails due to a temporary error of the **Ignored** type, retries will be performed during the delivery duration.
 For more on the types of errors, see [Delivery failure types and reasons](#delivery-failure-types-and-reasons).

 The number of retries (how many retries should be performed the day after the send is started) and the minimum delay between retries are now managed by the Adobe Campaign Enhanced MTA, based on how well an IP is performing both historically and currently at a given domain.
 The **Retries** settings in Campaign are ignored.
+Please note that Adobe Campaign Enhanced MTA is not available for the Push channel.

 To modify the duration of a delivery, go to the advanced parameters of the delivery or delivery template, and edit the **[!UICONTROL Delivery duration]** field of the [Validity period](../../administration/using/configuring-email-channel.md#validity-period-parameters) section.